Using our site means you agree to the use of cookies and similar technologies. Read about our policy and how to disable them here. Cookie information

 Don’t forget the bottom edges of your curtains where they meet the windowsill or floor, which collect dust.

-If your curtains get creased or wrinkled, the best way to neaten them up is to lightly steam them using a hand-held steamer.
+If your curtains get creased or wrinkled, the best way to neaten them up is to lightly steam them using a hand-held steam cleaner.
 Here's how:

 Wait until your steamer has reached the correct heat and move it over your curtains.

 Start at the top and work in large sweeping movements to the bottom of the curtains.
-For velvet fabrics, only steam from the lining side.
+For velvet curtains, only steam from the lining side.

 Avoid getting water or steam on the face of the fabric as this may cause permanent damage.